#UDHR70 – Discover of 15 events or series of events

 Monday 10th December 2018 – 4.30pm to 5.30pm – Mansion House, Dublin

-On Human Rights Day, ATD Ireland invites you again to #StandUp4HumanRights and to #LightTheWay on the 17 #GlobalGoals of the #2030Agenda.
-Join us for the “Long Walk to Freedom – Episode 4”, the fourth symbolic candlelit walk of a series of 16 walks which take place each year from 2015 (Episode 1) to 2030, on Human Rights Day!
-Details and Registration
+On Human Rights Day, ATD Ireland invited ATD volunteers to #StandUp4HumanRights and to #LightTheWay on the 17 #GlobalGoals of the #2030Agenda.
+They joined the “Long Walk to Freedom – Episode 4”, the fourth symbolic candlelit walk of a series of 16 walks which take place each year from 2015 (Episode 1) to 2030, on Human Rights Day!
+Details

 Monday 10th December 2018 – 5.30pm – City Hall, Dublin

-Lord Mayor of Dublin Nial Ring will read from the Universal Declaration of Human Rights on the steps of City Hall at 6pm on 10th December 2018.
-Also, joining him to read from the Declaration will be: Michael Gaffey, Ambassador, Permanent Mission of Ireland to the United Nations Office in Geneva – Nurcan Baysal, Kurdish Writer & Human Rights Defender (overall winner for 2018 The Front Line Defenders Award for Human Rights Defenders at Risk held in City Hall earlier this year) – Susan Herman, President, American Civil Liberties Union
+Lord Mayor of Dublin Nial Ring and his guests red the Universal Declaration of Human Rights on the steps of City Hall at 6pm on 10th December 2018.
+This was done in connection with 9 other Lord Mayors of European cities, reading the same text at the same time.
+Joining him to read from the Declaration were: Michael Gaffey, Ambassador, Permanent Mission of Ireland to the United Nations Office in Geneva – Nurcan Baysal, Kurdish Writer & Human Rights Defender (overall winner for 2018 The Front Line Defenders Award for Human Rights Defenders at Risk held in City Hall earlier this year) – Susan Herman, President, American Civil Liberties Union.
+At the same time Front Line Defenders organised a projection of portraits of Human Rights Defenders on a building close to City Hall marking also the 20 years of a UN agreement to protect HR Defenders.

-Launch of the 2019 “End Poverty with Human Rights” Calendar by the Irish Committee for the UN End Poverty Day.
+The launch of the electronic version of the 2019 “End Poverty with Human Rights” Calendar was organised by the Irish Committee for the UN End Poverty Day.
+The printed version will be launched on the 20th December, International Day of Human Solidarity.
 Details